Buying real estate in Berlin?

 Is mortgage a viable option for foreigners in Berlin right now?

-Obtaining a mortgage as a foreigner in Berlin is sometimes possible but often harder than expected, because German banks typically require more equity and documentation from non-residents or those without German income and credit history, and some banks simply decline foreign applicants altogether.
+Getting a mortgage as a foreigner in Berlin in 2026 is possible but significantly harder than for German residents, and many banks will either require more equity or simply decline applications from non-residents without German income.

 You can also read our latest update about mortgage and interest rates in Germany.